postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ---
 Postman allows all users to collaborate with their teams through Team Workspaces.
 Using this feature, you can easily collaborate and share your collections, environments, integrations, history, mocks, monitors, and more.

+Postman will alert you with notifications when activities occur within your team and workspace.

 > Free collaboration is available in version 6.2 and above.

 ## Contents